ossf/tac/process/due-diligence-guidelines.md

 * Does it have a documented governance model of any kind?
 * Does it have committers from multiple organizations?
 * Does it have a code of conduct?
 * Does it have a license?
 Which one?
 Does it have a CLA or DCO?
-Are the licenses of its dependencies compatible with their usage and CNCF policies?
+Are the licenses of its dependencies compatible with their usage and OpenSSF policies?
-  CNCF staff will handle the full legal due diligence.
+  OpenSSF staff will handle the full legal due diligence.
 * What is the general quality of informal communication around the project (Slack, GitHub issues, PR reviews, technical blog posts, etc)?
 * How much time does the core team commit to the project?
 * How big is the team?
 Who funds them?
 Why?
 How much?
 For how long?